Chief judge (United States): United States courts of appeals

 These rules have applied since October 1, 1982.
-The office of chief judge was created in 1948 and until August 6, 1959, was filled by the longest-serving judge who had not elected to retire on what has since 1958 been known as senior status or declined to serve as chief judge.
-From then until 1982 it was filled by the senior such judge who had not turned 70.
+The office of chief judge was created effective September 1, 1948, replacing what had been known as the "Chief Justice" of the District of Columbia Circuit and the "Senior Circuit Court Judge" on the other circuits.
+Until August 6, 1959, it was filled by the longest-serving judge who had not elected to retire on what has since 1958 been known as senior status or declined to serve as chief judge.
+From then until October 1, 1982, it was filled by the senior such judge who had not turned 70.

 Lists of the judges who have served as chief judge of each of the courts of appeals can be found in the articles for the respective circuits, such as United States Court of Appeals for the First Circuit.